cgat-developers/ruffus/doc/tutorials/simple_tutorial/step7_posttask.rst

 Adding several post task actions
 **************************************************************************************
-    You can, of course, add more than one different action to be taken on completion of the task, either by stacking up :ref:`@posttask<task.posttask>` decorators or by including several functions in the same **@posttask**:
+    You can, of course, add more than one different action to be taken on completion of the task, either by stacking up :ref:`@posttask<decorators.posttask>` decorators or by including several functions in the same **@posttask**:

         ::